nancymeena/nmeena2/README.md

 - 👋 Hi, I’m Nancy Meena
 - 👀 I’m interested in Astronomy
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on the MP
 - 📫 How to reach me nmeena2@illinois.edu

 <!---